Congenital diaphragmatic hernia

 Congenital diaphragmatic hernias occur at a rate of about one in every 2,500 births.
 The abnormality of the diaphragm may occur on its own, but sometimes there are also other abnormalities, such as a heart defect.

 In about 50 per cent of cases, the diaphragmatic hernia is diagnosed on an ultrasound scan before the baby is born.
-In the other half of cases, the diagnosis is usually made within minutes to hours after the birth.
+In most of the other cases, the diagnosis is usually made within minutes to hours after the birth.
+In a very few people who are less severely affected, the diagnosis is made later in life.

 Because the lungs are under-developed, most babies will need to be placed on a machine (a ventilator) to help them breathe.
-Surgery is then carried out to repair the defect in the diaphragm; this is usually done between day one and day 3 of life.
+Surgery is then carried out to repair the defect in the diaphragm; this is usually done between the first and third day of life.
+Occasionally surgery may be delayed up to a week to allow lung function to improve beforehand.

 What problems does it cause?

-There is a range of outcomes depending on the severity of the condition.
-However, a congenital diaphragmatic hernia is life threatening, and unfortunately, even with the best care, some babies with this condition will not survive.
+There are a range of outcomes depending on the severity of the condition.
+However, a congenital diaphragmatic hernia is life-threatening, and unfortunately, even with the best care, some babies with this condition will not survive.

 Among those who do survive, there may be long-term medical problems, such as chronic lung disease, feeding problems and poor growth.